-At Rent-A-Center, we believe that all of our coworkers, customers and communities have unique stories, experiences and aspirations.
+At Upbound, we believe that all of our coworkers, customers and communities have unique stories, experiences and aspirations.
 Together, they span a wide range of global cultures and historical backgrounds that makes us stronger by combining our diverse perspectives.

 Inclusion is not only what we practice, it’s at the heart of our values and what keeps our company growing.
 We are a better company when we unite the diverse voices of our coworkers, customers and communities.